| Title: | Genetic Algorithm and Particle Swarm Optimization |

 |

-and constr.method
+hybrid.method, and constr.method

-arguments please see 'Details' section of
+arguments, please see the 'Details' section of

-correspondingly.
+and gena.constr, respectively.
 For example to

-find information on possible values of mutation.method
+find information on possible values of mutation.method and

-arguments see description of method
+mutation.par arguments see description of method and

-arguments of gena.mutation
+par arguments of gena.mutation function.

 It is possible to provide manually implemented functions for

-population initialization, mating, crossover, mutation and hybridization.
+population initialization, mating, crossover, mutation, and hybridization.

-argument.
+the mutation.method argument.
 It should have the same signature

-(arguments) as gena.mutation
+(arguments) as the gena.mutation function and return

-the same object i.e. the matrix of chromosomes of the appropriate size.
+the same object, i.e., the matrix of chromosomes of the appropriate size.

-Manually implemented functions for other operators (crossover, mating
+Manually implemented functions for other operators (crossover, mating,

 and so on) may be provided in a similar way.

-If constr.method = "bounds"
+If constr.method = "bounds", then lower and upper

 constraints will be imposed.
 Lower bounds should be strictly smaller

-then upper bounds.
+than upper bounds.

 are going to provide some additional termination conditions during